BMW 2 Series Active Tourer (2014-2021) review

 Leg room, head room & passenger space

-Unlike the Citroen C4 Picasso, the Active Tourer doesn’t have three individual rear seats.
-It’s a conventional bench arrangement and as the BMW is a little shorter than both the Golf SV and B-Class there’s slightly less knee room.
+Unlike the Citroen C4 SpaceTourer, the Active Tourer doesn’t have three individual rear seats.
+It’s a conventional bench arrangement and as the BMW is a little shorter than the B-Class there’s slightly less knee room.
 There’s still enough space to fit three adults and the high roofline means there is a good amount of headroom, though.

 The electrically folding rear seats can be dropped at the flick of a switch and increase capacity to 1,510 litres on the standard car.
 Again, the hybrid is slightly smaller, at 1,350 litres.

 Although badged as a BMW, the 2 Series Active Tourer shares little in common with the rest of the BMW line-up – apart from its bigger brother the Gran Tourer.